Update April 28, 2025 4:20 pm UTC: This article has been updated to add clarifications from the Morpho Labs team.

-A known maximal extractable value (MEV) white hat actor intercepted about $2.6 million in crypto assets stolen from Morpho Labs’ decentralized finance (DeFi) protocol.
+A known maximal extractable value (MEV) white hat actor intercepted about $2.6 million in crypto assets stolen from the Morpho App.

-On April 10, Morpho Labs implemented a front-end update on its Morpho Blue application.
-A day later, a hacker breached an address through a vulnerability caused by the update.
+On April 10, Morpho Labs implemented a front-end update on its Morpho application.
+A day later, a white hat hacker breached an address through a vulnerability caused by the update.
 Blockchain security firm PeckShield reported that an address lost $2.6 million due to the vulnerability.

-However, the security firm noted that “c0ffeebabe.eth,” a known white hat MEV operator, had front-run the transaction, effectively intercepting the stolen funds.
+However, the security firm said that “c0ffeebabe.eth,” a known white hat MEV operator, had “front-run” the transaction, effectively intercepting the stolen funds.

 Morpho Labs reverts front-end update